A study on the conditioning of finite element equations with arbitrary anisotropic meshes via a density function approach: Introduction

-On the other hand, the estimation of the smallest eigenvalue is more challenging.
+The estimation of the smallest eigenvalue is more challenging.
 Currently there are two approaches for this purpose.
-The first one utilizes Sobolev's inequality and is first used by \NameCite{BanSco89} for the Laplace operator with isotropic meshes.
-They develop a lower bound on the smallest eigenvalue of an appropriately scaled stiffness matrix and show that the condition number of the scaled stiffness matrix is comparable to that with a uniform mesh.
-The approach is recently employed by \NameCite{KaHuXu12} to study a general diffusion operator discretized on an arbitrary anisotropic mesh.
-They establish bounds for the condition numbers of the stiffness matrix and the Jacobi preconditioned stiffness matrix and show that those bounds depend on three factors, one representing the condition number of the linear finite element equations for the Laplace operator on a uniform mesh and the other factors arising from the nonuniformity of the mesh viewed in the metric specified by the inverse of the diffusion matrix $\D$ (\emph{mesh $\D^{-1}$-nonuniformity}) and the mesh nonuniformity in volume measured in the Euclidean metric (\emph{volume-nonuniformity}).
-It is also shown in~\cite{KaHuXu12} that the Jacobi preconditioning --- an optimal diagonal scaling for a symmetric positive definite sparse matrix --- eliminates the effect of the mesh volume-nonuniformity and reduces the effect of the mesh $\D^{-1}$-nonuniformity.
+The first approach utilizes Sobolev's inequality and is first used by Bank and Scott~\cite{BanSco89} for the Laplace operator with isotropic meshes in $d \geq 2$ dimensions to develop a lower bound on the smallest eigenvalue of a diagonally scaled stiffness matrix and show that the condition number of the scaled stiffness matrix is comparable to that with a uniform mesh.
+A similar result for elliptic bilinear forms on Sobolev spaces of real index $m \in [-1,1]$ with shape-regular meshes in $d \geq 2$ dimensions was derived by Ainsworth, McLean, and Tran~\cite{AinMcLTra99,AinMcLTra00}.
+Their result was later generalized to locally quasi-uniform meshes\footnote{Meshes with neighboring elements having comparable size and shape.} in $d \geq 3$ dimensions by Graham and McLean~\cite{GraMcL06}.
+Recently, Kamenski, Huang, and Xu~\cite{KamHuaXu13} derived a similar bound for second-order elliptic PDEs which is valid for arbitrary meshes (i.e.,\ without imposing any conditions on the mesh regularity) for any $d$; the established bound for the condition number depends on three factors, one representing the condition number of the linear finite element equations for the Laplace operator on a uniform mesh and the other factors arising from the nonuniformity of the mesh viewed in the metric specified by the inverse of the diffusion matrix $\D$ (\emph{$\D^{-1}$-nonuniformity}) and the mesh nonuniformity in volume measured in the Euclidean metric (\emph{volume-nonuniformity}).
+Further, it was shown in~\cite{KamHuaXu13} that the Jacobi preconditioning --- an optimal diagonal scaling for a symmetric positive definite sparse matrix --- eliminates the effect of the mesh volume-nonuniformity and reduces the effect of the mesh $\D^{-1}$-nonuniformity.
+This result can be seen as a further generalization of~\cite{BanSco89,AinMcLTra99,GraMcL06} towards arbitrary anisotropic meshes and general diffusion coefficients.